-- (a) Notwithstanding UMR Section 8314(a)(1), Operating Income remaining after payment of approved current and prior year Operating Expenses, reserve deposits, and mandatory debt service shall be applied in the following priority order: - (1) Approved deferred Developer Fee, pursuant to Section 7305, provided that the aggregate of the Developer Fee paid from sources and paid as deferred shall not exceed \$3,500,000. - (2) Asset management, partnership management, and similar fees, including fees paid to investors, in an amount not to exceed the sum of the following: - (A) An amount for the current year, equal to \$38,168 for 2023 and increased at the rate of 3.5 percent for each subsequent year; - (B) Unpaid asset management, partnership management, and similar fees accrued for a period not to exceed three project fiscal years following the year during which they are earned, up to the difference between the limit for the year and the amount paid for that year; and - (C) Supportive Services Costs that the UMR would allow to be paid as operating costs, but that other funding sources do not. - (b) Any Net Cash Flow remaining after the mandatory payments listed in the previous subdivision (a) shall be applied in accordance with UMR Section 8314(a)(2). - (c) The requirements of UMR Section 8314(b) through 8314(h) shall apply. - (d) Where there is a difference between the provisions of the UMRs and these guidelines, the provisions of these guidelines shall prevail in the use of operating cash flow.
+- (a) Notwithstanding UMR Section 8314(a)(1), first-priority use of operating income remaining afterpayment of approved current and prior year operating expenses, reserve deposits and mandatory debt service shall be payment of any: - (1) Approved deferred Developer Fee, pursuant to Section 7305, provided that the aggregate of the Developer Fee paid from sources and paid as deferred shall not exceed \$3,500,000. - (2) Asset management, partnership management, and similar fees, including fees paid to investors, in an amount not to exceed the sum of: - (A) An amount for the current year, equal to \$36,878 for 2022 and increased at the rate of 3.5 percent for each subsequent year, plus - (B) Unpaid asset management, partnership management, and similar fees accrued for a period not to exceed three project fiscal years following the year during which they are earned, up to the difference between the limit for the year and the amount paid for that year; and - (C) Supportive Services Costs that the UMR would allow to be paid as operating costs, butthat other funding sources do not. - (b) Where there is a difference between the provisions of the UMR (Title 25 CCR Section 8300 et seq.) and these guidelines, the provisions of these guidelines shall prevail in the use of operating cash flow.
+Any operating income remaining after the payments listed in the previous subsection (a) shall be applied in accordance with UMR Section 8314(a) (2).

+(c) The requirements of UMR Section 8314(b) through 8314(h) shall apply.

 Section 7314.
-State and Federal Laws, Rules, Guidelines and Regulations.
+State and Federal Laws, Rules, Guidelines and Regulations

-The Sponsor must comply with all applicable local, state, and federal laws, constitutions, codes, standards, rules, guidelines, and regulations, including, without limitation, those that pertain to accessibility, construction, health and safety, labor, fair housing, fair employment practices, affirmatively furthering fair housing, nondiscrimination, and equal opportunity.
+The Sponsor agrees to comply with all applicable state and federal laws, rules, guidelines, and regulations that pertain to construction, health and safety, labor, fair employment practices, and equal opportunity applicable to the Project, and all other matters applicable to the Development, the Sponsor, its contractors or subcontractors, and any loan activity, including without limitation the following: